vladimirvshivkov/movies/README.md

 Then, run make_movies.sh, script will create all services, network and stuff.
 If you would like to scale movies app, just type in terminal
-"docker service scale movies-app=7" for 7 or any app you would like.
+"docker service scale movies-app=7" for 7 or any app containers you would like.